EricDavidTc/myportfolio.github.io/README.md

 # myportfolio.github.io

-This my portofolio containing information about me and links to some of my projects
+This is my portfolio containing information about me and links to some of my projects